jerch/node-sixel/wasm/README.md

   raster dimensions on decoder side is not spec-conform, it is the expected data format created by a spec-conform encoder.
 - If `truncate` is not set, the width will be derived from cursor advance to the right, clamped to `MAX_WIDTH-4`.
-In this mode, the height is always reported in terms of multiple of 6 (pixel height of a sixel band).
+In this mode, `current_height` is reported as lowermost pixel position touched by sixels.
   Furthermore in this mode the height is not limited by any means, thus decoding may run forever.
   Use some sort of accounting during `handle_band` to spot malformed data or excessive memory usage, especially when dealing with data streams.
 - Palette colors are applied immediately to sixels (printer mode), there is no terminal-like indexed mode.
   While this is in line with the spec, it does not allow to mimick the palette behavior of older terminals (e.g. palette animations are not possible).